takedarts/swgridnet/README.md

 `src/train.py` is a bootstrap module of training.
 This module trains a SwGridNet by using a dataset for image classification tasks and reports the results which contain train loss, train accuracy, test loss and test accuracy.
-The results are stored into a directory which is specified as a command argument (default is `result`).
+The results are stored into a directory specified in command arguments (default is `result`).

 The usage is as follows:
 ```